Dark and Stormy: The Type, not the Drink

 A friend recently told me that someone I was kind-of-sort-of-maybe interested in was “too serious, too much of a dark storm cloud and not fun” for me.
 I will submit that there is a “serious” streak in this person, but for me to lay such an adjective on someone as a negative would be the pot calling the kettle black.
 I’ve been called “serious” many times before, and though it is never delivered as an insult, it isn’t a compliment either.
 In this modern day it seems like being “serious” is a flaw but I don’t ascribe to that.

 I think seriousness is often what people mislabel persistent thoughtfulness about people / events / feelings / ideas.
 Yeah, I spend a lot of time cogitating.
-Yeah, I am something of a skeptic – in fact I’ve described myself as “fundamentally skeptical a couple times this month – once professionally and once personally – but I am not a cynic.
+Yeah, I am something of a skeptic – in fact I’ve described myself as “fundamentally skeptical” a couple of times this month – once professionally and once personally – but I am not a cynic.
 And my skepticism is not the world.

 I’m just a girl in a thermal onesie at an underwear themed frat party, people!
 I still want to drink beer and make terrible decisions that I will regret Sunday morning, evinced by texts sent from my bed / floor: